YSocialTwin/YClient/README.md

 *Step 2:* Configure the simulation by editing the file `/config_files/config.json`: it allows to specify several parameters, such as the number of agents, the LLM model to be used, the length of the simulation.

+*Step 2a:* Configure the RSS feeds by editing the file `/config_files/rss_feeds.json`: it allows to specify the RSS feeds to be used in the simulation (use `pupulate_news_feeds.py` to automatically generate it from a list of keywords).

 *Step 3:* Make sure the y_server is running.

 *Step 4:* Run the client to interact with the server.